brianach/plassy/README.md

 ### <h2>Performance</h2><br>

 I used developer tools in Chrome and Firefox during development in order to continuouly gauge performance and responsiveness.
-The following hardware was used to test real life performace.
+The following hardware was used to test real life performance.

 #### Devices Used